 Online appraisals are a partnership between the owner and the appraiser.
 Both must hold up their end of the bargain.
 Out of focus or distorted photographs or incomplete information will result in a hold being put on the appraisal.
 The owner will be notified of the problems and requested to resubmit the entire form and images again.
 A resubmittal fee of $50.00 will be charged.
 It pays to take your time and complete the form and photographs carefully.

-Online Basic Appraisals: $250 - Price may be more depending upon the complexity of the project.
+Online Basic Appraisals: $300 - Price may be more depending upon the complexity of the project.
 Additional research time billed at $100 per hour.
 Multiples by the same artist may qualify for a discount.

 Resubmittal fee for incomplete information or unacceptable images $50 per submittal.

 All Fees must be paid in full prior to the delivery of appraisals.
 Owners will receive both a digital copy of their appraisals via email as well as a hard copy via traditional mail.

 Please allow 6-8 weeks for completion and delivery or your appraisal via email.
 Hard copies will follow.

 For those who need an appraisal right away, there will be an Expedited Appraisal Fee of $200.00 per appraisal.